Request Information

 • Max. file size: 64 MB.

-• Rome Business School s.r.l. will process your personal information to contact you and to inform you about the program of your choice for the upcoming two terms.
+• Rome Business School S.r.l. (“RBS”), in its quality of data controller, will process your personal data in accordance with your request, in order to contact you and to inform you about the program of your choice for the upcoming two terms.
 Afterwards, your data will be deleted.
-You may exercise the rights of access, deletion, rectification, opposition, limitation and portability, by post to Rome Business School, Via degli Scialoja 18, 00196 Roma, or by email to [email protected].
-Likewise, if the interested party considers it appropriate, they can lodge a claim to the Italian Data Protection Agency.
-Moreover, you can contact our Data Protection Manager by email to [email protected] or by post to Rome Business School, At.: Data Protection Manager, Via Giuseppe Montanelli 5, 00195, Rome.
+You may exercise the rights of access, deletion, rectification, opposition, limitation and portability, by post to Rome Business School, Via Giuseppe Montanelli 5, 00195, Rome, or by email to [email protected].
+We also inform you that you may lodge a complaint at any time with the Italian Data Protection Authority.
+For more information, please refer to the Privacy Policy.

 FAQs